 Conventional Lures: I’ve tried a number of different lures on the trapline in the past.
 My greatest challenge has been trying to find something that would hold up to heavy rain followed by freezing temperatures.
 The consistency of most lures caused them to melt away only days after application, making my sets useless at attracting predators from a long distance.
 The lures I found that held up the best to these weather conditions were formulations with a heavy grease or petroleum base that shed water.
 Lanolin based lures would be ideal, except that lanolin freezes as hard as a rock when it gets cold.

 My Ideal Lure: At the simplest level, vaseline with skunk essence mixed in will do the trick as a weather-resistant all season LDC lure.
-But I wanted to add more than just skunk.
+But I wanted to avoid the tendency of petroleum jelly to crust over and lock in scent, add more than just skunk for appeal.
 Something that would appeal to a predator’s food needs as well as a few other general attractants would be ideal.

 All Season LDC Lure ingredients: